-Risk Takers;
+- Risk Takers:

-- Middle Management; - Professionals.
+- Middle Management;

+- Professionals.

-IDENTIFICATION OF RISK TAKERS
+IDENTIFICATION OF "RISK TAKERS"

-As the company is an SGR belonging to a banking group, the identification of "Key personnel" ("Risk Takers"), i.e. the categories of people whose professional activities have or may have a significant impact on the risk profile of the SGR or managed products, takes place (i) at a Group level, in compliance with banking regulations (CRD IV) and (ii) an SGR level, as provided for by asset management sector regulations.
+As the company is an SGR belonging to a banking group, the identification of "Key personnel" ("Risk Takers"), i.e. the categories of people whose professional activities have or may have a significant impact on the risk profile of the SGR or managed UCIs, takes place (i) at a Group level, in compliance with banking regulations (CRD IV) and (ii) an SGR level, as provided for by asset management sector regulations.